Nursing People in Prisons Conference

 The purpose of this conference is to improve the health outcomes of people in prisons by enhancing nurses’ knowledge about latest evidence-based strategies to prevent, assess, and manage chronic illnesses.

 Your learning outcomes:

-Minimise complications and prevent chronic disease progression through improved assessment
+Minimise complications and prevent chronic disease progression through improved assessment and management

 Enhance professional accountability and maintain scope of practice by understanding legal and ethical considerations of working with prisoners